 Today is Mother’s Day.
 Most people have prepared flowers, gifts or a handwritten card for their beloved mothers.
 In a Confucian society where filial piety plays a huge role in family dynamics, the ancient Chinese paid plenty of respect to mothers and widely acknowledged their influence in the families, especially on children.
 Being a virtuous mother one of few ways a woman in ancient China could leave her name in history.

-Most of these women are well known because they had famous sons, and relevant historical records and folk tales go great length to demonstrate that it’s the virtuous and far-sighted mothers who were responsible for their success.
+Most of these women are well known because they had famous sons, and relevant historical records and folk tales go great length to demonstrate that it’s their virtuous and far-sighted mothers who were responsible for these men’s success.
 Here are the four most well-known great mothers of ancient times:

-A virtuous mother values education, and the mother of fourth-century BCE philosopher Mencius’ was their prototype.
+A virtuous mother values education, and the mother of fourth-century BCE philosopher Mencius was the prototype.
 According to The Biographies of Outstanding Women (《列女传》), written by Liu Xiang sometime in the first century BCE, Mencius was raised by his mother after his father’s early death.
-When Mencius was young, they lived near a graveyard, and his mother found him amusing himself by imitating professional mourners at funerals.
-Mencius’ mother thought this was a bad influence for her son, so they moved, this time, near a market.
+When Mencius was young, they lived near a graveyard, and his mother found the future philosopher amusing himself by imitating professional mourners at funerals.
+Mencius’s mother thought this was a bad influence for her son, so they moved, this time, near a market.
 Then, Mencius began to mimic peddlers’ cries, which was not acceptable for his mother either, given the base status of merchants in early Confucian society.
 Their third home was near a slaughterhouse, and this time, Mencius imitated the butchers killing livestock.
 His mother didn’t give up, and finally, they found a neighborhood near a Confucian academy, and predictably, Mencius began to learn the rites of ceremony and courtesy, and grew up to be a learned sage.

 This story is summarized into a chengyu—孟母三迁 (Mencius’ mother moves three times) or 孟母择邻 (Mencius’s mother choose her neighbors), referring to parents putting great value on their children’s educational environment.